What's New On This Page?

 See great panoramas also on the http://www.eggishorn.ch/

 group, with its monarch clearly seen as well.
 These mountain chains are beautifully seen, like on a parade, as their northern slopes are shining, covered with glaciers.
-But let's several pictures talk...
+But let's allow several pictures to talk...

 A hand-made map of the Eggishorn area with both marked routes1.
 The summit ascent from Kuehboden, 2212 m.

 From the middle cable-car station we follow the marked trail towards the NE and N (direction Maerjelensee) and after less than an hour deter left (towards the NW) and ascend the summit.
 The last part is more steep, but otherwise there are no problems.
 2 hours.